Prerequisites

 How to create signals

 There are 2 possible ways to create a new signal, either by providing a json file with the signal details or by providing the details directly in the command line.
 When using a file you can create multiple signals, otherwise you can create only one signal at the time.
+Available options:

-• --datasource-id: ID of the involved datasource [required if not using a file].
+• --datasource-id: ID of the involved datasource.

-• --signal-name: Signal name to create [required if not using a file].
+• --signal-name: Signal name to create.

-• --ros-topic-type: Type of ros topic [optional].
+• --ros-topic-type: Type of ros topic.
+Format should be topic_name/signal>subsignal>…etc, for example /imu>angular_velocity>x

-• --input-file: Full path to the input file to use, it has to be a .json file, example : /path/to/input.json
+• --input-file: Full path to the input file to use, it has to be a .json file, example : /path/to/input.json Check out ’./heex signal create-template-file’ to get an example of configuration file that can be given.

 To create a signal by providing options, see example below: